 As is stated in every ‘responsible gambling’ message that has ever been produced, gambling, in any form should be seen as a recreational activity and not a means to make a primary or secondary income.
 The reason being, quite simply, that the odds are never in your favour.

-To demonstrate this point, it is worth noting that betting giants Bet365 recorded profits that surpassed £400 million in 2015.
 Year-on-year, bookmakers make a tidy profit off the back of their customers’ losses and anyone looking to pursue online betting as a hobby should be firmly aware of this to manage expectations.

 8. Avoid the ‘gambler’s fallacy’